DUNE/dune-tms/README.md

 Once you have set your environment up, run `make`, which will make the `src` directory and build the shared object (library) to `lib`, move onto the applications in `app` and build them into `bin`.

-## toml dependency
+## toml submodule dependency
-We read parameter settings using toml.
-I particularly like the https://github.com/ToruNiina/toml11/tree/v3.7.0 repo, which has a good readme, with fast and simple implementation.
-I should probably amke this into a git submodule soon
+We read parameter settings using `toml`.
+I particularly like the https://github.com/ToruNiina/toml11/ repo, so have included it as a submodule here.
+The repo has a good readme, with fast and simple implementation, feel free to check it out and implement accordingly in the `TMS\_Manager` class

 # Directory structure
 * `app` contains the example executables, linking to the TMS library